 Chet Atkins | Bob Dylan | Michael Hedges | Robert Johnson | Paco De Lucia

-There’s a massive difference between “the best” and who was the most influential.
+There’s a significant difference between “the best” and “the most influential” guitarists.

-Tommy Emmanuel, for example, could be ranked #1 on the best list.
-Few would argue.
-Well, I might… I’d probably say: Shared with Bob Brozman, Django Reinhardt, and Michael Hedges.
+Take Tommy Emmanuel, for instance—he could easily be ranked #1 on a “best of” list, and few would argue.
+However, I might share that top spot with Bob Brozman, Django Reinhardt, and Michael Hedges.

-For the sake of not writing a novel here, let’s limit that list to just five acoustic guitar players.
+For brevity, we’ll limit this list to just five of the most influential acoustic guitar players.

 Robert Johnson – The original

-This could be #1 or #5 on the most influential list.
-I’ll let you decide.
+Robert Johnson could easily claim the #1 or #5 spot on the most influential list—it’s up to you to decide.

 Did he write all those songs?
-Maybe, probably, who knows?
-All we know is, that he recorded these songs and therefore shall forever be known as the original.
+Perhaps—probably—maybe not— who knows?
+What matters is that he recorded them, earning him the title of the original.

 Who did he influence?

-Ask a man on the street to name a flamenco guitar player and you’ll probably get Paco de Lucia’s name more often than not.
+Ask anyone on the street to name a flamenco guitar player, and Paco de Lucia’s name will likely come up more than most.

-He may not be “the best” to the experts, but he is a household name and that makes him the most influential flamenco guitarist.
+He may not always be considered “the best” by flamenco experts, but his name is known worldwide, making him the most influential flamenco guitarist in modern history.

 Who did he influence?

-Since his home didn’t have electricity, he spent his early years mainly playing his semi-acoustic acoustically.
-It was during this time that he developed his finger-picking playing.
+Raised in a home without electricity, Chet spent much of his early years playing his semi-acoustic guitar acoustically.
+It was during this period that he developed his distinctive fingerpicking style.

-Not just a guitar player, Chet Atkins invented the Nashville sound as he worked as a record producer for RCA.
-Can you be more influential than that?
+But Chet Atkins was more than just a brilliant guitar player.
+He is credited with inventing the Nashville sound while working as a record producer for RCA.
+Can anyone be more influential than that?

-Above, Chet brings you his hilarious There’ll Be Some Changes Made, a track off an album he made later on in his career with Mark Knopfler.
+Above, you can enjoy There’ll Be Some Changes Made, a track from an album he later recorded with Mark Knopfler.

 Who did he influence?

-Above you can hear Michael with one of my favorite compositions of his, Ragamuffin, played on his trusted Martin D28 named Barbara (after being played in so many bars).
+Above, you can listen to Ragamuffin, one of my favourite compositions of his, performed on his trusted Martin D28, affectionately named Barbara (due to its frequent use in so many bars).

 Who did he influence?

-Following in Michael Hedges’s guitar style we find Kaki King, Andy McKee, Jon Gomm, and anyone signed to the record label Candyrat.
+Following in Michael Hedges’s footsteps, we find artists like Kaki King, Andy McKee, Jon Gomm, and virtually anyone signed to the Candyrat label.

-Bob Dylan – The songwriter that changed music
+Bob Dylan – The Songwriter Who Changed Music

 Who did he influence?

-Dylan influenced songwriters to take to the acoustic guitar and start writing serious songs.
+Dylan inspired countless songwriters to pick up the acoustic guitar and begin writing meaningful, introspective songs.
 Can you be more influential than that?
-I don’t think so…
+I don’t think so.

 These are my top five, most influential acoustic guitar players: